Skip to content

 Jean Perdicaris, MPS, CAP-OM

-CHIPS administrator
+CHIPS Administrator

-Jean Perdicaris has been with UTHSC since fall 2016 and started her position as CHIPS administrator fall 2022.
-Her responsibilities include providing advanced level administrative direction, ensuring that program efforts are cohesive and effective as well as preparing regular financial reports to confirm internal and external stakeholders are well informed.
 Jean graduated with a bachelor's degree in music education.
-She completed a certification in Strategic Leadership December 2021 and will complete a master’s degree in Professional Studies with a focus on Strategic Leadership May 2023.
+She completed a certification in strategic leadership December 2021 and obtained a master’s degree in professional studies with a focus on strategic leadership May 2023.
 She is also CAP – OM certified (certified administrative professional with concentration on organizational management).
 Jean has spent years as a music professional, still directing multiple youth and adult choirs as well as performing in various vocal ensembles in the greater Memphis area.
 She is also board president of a local non-profit choral organization based in northern MS and counts all the above as her life’s calling.
 Jean grew up in Europe, Oklahoma, and Texas and is delighted to now call northern Mississippi home.